carloscalla/notepad.nvim/README.md

 Neovim plugin for taking quick notes

-## Installation
+## Installation & Setup

-Use your favorite package manager to install Notepad, e.g:
+Use your favorite package manager to install notepad.nvim, e.g:

 ### Lazy